hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 note:
 Darcs is a version control system from 2003 that is also patch-based.
 However it didn't gain much popularity due to the fact that it was very slow.
+It was also in the VCS popularity graph that I showed you earlier.

 ---